-At Massage Derby we utilize a variety of treatment techniques including:
+At Massage Derby we use an array of treatment techniques

 Deep Tissue Massage – A traditional yet powerful method of affecting the fluid balance and the tone of your painful muscles and tendons.

 Inhibition – A proven method that works in one of two ways: it briefly restricts your blood supply and stimulates your body’s healing mechanism, or discourages your motor nerves from firing so frequently.